thesheff17/golangexamples/README.md

 golang.exe
 ```

 You can also run this code on the [go playground.](https://play.golang.org/p/NrLk9EUk4Hs)  This way you don't have to install anything and test basic golang examples.
-Be careful not to put any sesitive data into this site though.
+Be careful not to put any sensitive data into this site though.
 ***

 ### time package